February 15, 2019 the Fort Wayne Police Department on Facebook posted a photo and this statement:

 - NBC ready to feature Bob Chase during Sunday's games by Blake Sebring published February 17, 2016 in The News-Sentinel newspaper.

 - Best Day Ever #HDIA video posted February 21, 2016 on NHL on NBC Sports Facebook discussion February 21, 2017 on You are positively from Fort Wayne, if you remember...
-Closed group on Facebook.
+Archived group only visible to existing members on Facebook.

 - Fort Wayne legend Bob Chase has passed by Blake Sebring published November 24, 2016 in The News-Sentinel newspaper.